Long Island Music and Entertainment Hall of Fame Announces 2013 Music Educator of Note Honoree, Steven E. Schopp

-(February 18, 2014– Port Jefferson, NY) The Long Island Music Hall of Fame (LIMHoF) is proud to announce Dr. Steven E. Schopp as the recipient of the 2013 Music Educator of Note award.
+(February 18, 2014– Port Jefferson, NY) The Long Island Music and Entertainment Hall of Fame (LIMHoF) is proud to announce Dr. Steven E. Schopp as the recipient of the 2013 Music Educator of Note award.

 The Seventh Annual Music Educator Award recognizes outstanding achievement in Long Island music education.
-The Long Island Music Hall of Fame supports the idea that education is the key to the development of musicians and distinguishes the work of those who allow young people to explore their musical talents.
+The Long Island Music and Entertainment Hall of Fame supports the idea that education is the key to the development of musicians and distinguishes the work of those who allow young people to explore their musical talents.

 This year’s honoree, Dr. Steven E. Schopp, is one of the most influential people in the field of music education across Long Island, regionally and nationally.
 It is his belief that a fully-rounded education can only be complete with the inclusion of Music.
 This philosophy, along with his passion for music education, has impacted the lives of countless students and colleagues for decades.
 Schopp’s contributions to music education on Long Island began with his position as an elementary band director in the Syosset Schools in the late 1960’s and later as the district’s Chairperson for Music, a position he held from the early 1980’s until his retirement in 2004.
 “To be counted along with the previous recipients is humbling and a very special honor.
 I’ve been privileged to have the opportunity to work with the fine students and teachers in Long Island’s outstanding school music programs,” said Dr. Schopp.